corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 ### Account rotation and owner-driven recovery

 - A lead investor may rotate their own slot at any time.
 The new account inherits any pending credit (credit is index-keyed, not address-keyed).
-- The owner may rotate a lead investor's slot if and only if that lead investor has had armed `recoveryArmedAt` for at least `LEAD_INVESTOR_RECOVERY_TIMEOUT` (`recoveryArmedAt != 0 && block.timestamp >= recoveryArmedAt + LEAD_INVESTOR_RECOVERY_TIMEOUT`).
+- The owner may rotate a lead investor's slot if and only if that lead investor has not signalled their liveness within 90 days after the last credit event.
-- `recoveryArmedAt` is initialized to `0` (disarmed) for every lead investor.
+- At initialization, the recovery timer is disabled for every lead investor.
-- `recoveryArmedAt` is armed (set to `uint64(block.timestamp)`) only when that specific lead investor's carry credit increases by a non-zero amount.
+- The recovery timer is armed only when that specific lead investor's credit increases.
-- Any successful withdrawal by the lead investor (in any currency) or any self-rotation by the lead investor immediately disarms `recoveryArmedAt` for that slot.
+- Any successful withdrawal or any self-rotation by the lead investor immediately disarms their recovery timer.
-- After an owner-driven recovery, the new account's `recoveryArmedAt` is `0`; recovering the slot again requires another credit event and a fresh timeout.
+- After the coinvestor updates a lead investor's account, the new account starts in the non-recoverable state with recovery timer disabled.
-- `LEAD_INVESTOR_RECOVERY_TIMEOUT` is a compile-time constant and cannot be changed post-deployment.
+- The 90 day recovery delay is a compile-time constant and cannot be changed post-deployment.

 ### Misc